Beverly Hills Criminal Defense Counsel with Federal Jury Trial Experience Fights for Federal Clients from Detention to Verdict

 Federal Sentencing Experts

-My firm uses the most highly skilled team of federal sentencing experts to calculate potential sentences; finds ways to reduce point totals under the guidelines; and creates personal profiles for our clients to influence U.S. marshals, the Department of Justice, assistant United States attorneys and federal judges to depart from the federal sentencing guidelines.
+My firm uses the most highly skilled team of federal sentencing consultants to calculate potential sentences; finds ways to reduce point totals under the guidelines; and creates personal profiles for our clients to influence U.S. marshals, the Department of Justice, assistant United States attorneys and federal judges to depart from the federal sentencing guidelines.

 My firm handles federal crimes, including: